Comparing Hubs For Smart Home SecurityBy - 07/12/2018

 The journey to a smarter home security system often starts by choosing a hub.
 Unfortunately, there’s no certain and straightforward answer to the question, “Which hub should I choose?”
 Each household is unique, which is why you must consider factors such as your needs, lifestyle, and preferences when selecting the best hub for you.
 With that in mind, I handpicked a few of the best smart home hubs available today and have compared them in detail below.

-SmartThings vs. Wink vs. Insteon vs. Iris vs. Vera vs. Harmony Hub
+SmartThings vs. Wink vs. Insteon vs. Vera vs. Harmony Hub

-SmartThings, Wink, Vera, Insteon, Iris, and Harmony Hub are all strong options.
-All six of them have the same goals: to connect with your smart home devices and offer ways to control and automate your home.
+SmartThings, Wink, Vera, Insteon, and Harmony Hub are all strong options.
+All five of them have the same goals: to connect with your smart home devices and offer ways to control and automate your home.
 However, they differ in how they attempt to reach such goals.
+(The charts also include Iris, but keep in mind that Iris is no longer being sold or supported.)

 Connecting With Smart Home Devices